noelwelsh/noelwelsh.com/posts/2019-06-20-tips-for-teaching-scala.md

 ## Programming Strategies

 Programming strategies are, as far as I know, something unique to how we at [Underscore][underscore] and [Inner Product][inner-product] teach programming.
 That said, they are heavily inspired by the design recipes in [How to Design Programs][htdp].
 The core idea is to allow students to move from problem to solution in a systematic and repeatable way.
 Programming strategies allow code to written faster with fewer bugs, and by standardizing techniques result in more readable code.
-They would take many words to explain but the [slides][slides] give some lengthy examples of the main strategies.
+They would take many words to explain but the [slides][slides] give some lengthy examples of the main strategies, and my colleague Adam's [slides][adam-slides] describe a larger example.

 ## More Than Code